tychefi/rwafi.whitepaper/rwafi_whitepaper_cn.md

 ### 1. Introduction
 The entertainment and arts sector has long suffered from opaque funding models, intermediary dominance, and limited access to capital for emerging talents.
 Traditional revenue streams—such as royalties, tours, and merchandise—are often delayed or diluted by centralized entities.
 ArtistYield introduces a decentralized alternative: tokenizing artist revenue as RWAs over a fixed term (e.g., 10 years), allowing global investors to fund creators directly via blockchain.
 Built on Ethereum-compatible chains, the protocol uses smart contracts for fundraising, yield distribution, and governance.
 Key features include a 60% fundraising threshold with platform backstop, staking rewards based on coin age, and a guarantor system ensuring at least 5% annual yields.
-This empowers artists to access capital without equity dilution while offering investors exposure to real-world yields with downside protection. antiersolutions.comMajor Benefits of Tokenization of Art
+This empowers artists to access capital without equity dilution while offering investors exposure to real-world yields with downside protection. antiersolutions.com
+Major Benefits of Tokenization of Art

 ### 2. Problem Statement
 Artists face significant barriers in securing funding: